 Bacon Acres Farm believes that fresh air, natural environment and low stress are key to keeping animals healthy; therefore they do not use antibiotics or hormones as proactive means of growth and health.
 Due to availability issues, the farm uses a non-medicated locally-procured hog ration but has plans to transition into a GMO-Free and Organic ration as suppliers and prices permit.

 Workers do not use loud voices or strike animals.
 Electric prods are never used.
-Animals are migrated when moved rather than chased and allowed to self-load and unload on trailers when required.
+Our Tamworth Pigs are migrated when moved rather than chased and allowed to self-load and unload on trailers when required.
 Piglets are minimally processed and needle teeth are not clipped and tails are not docked.
 At Bacon Acres Farm, animal quality of life is preferred over rapid growth and great taste over modern refinements.
 Bacon Acres Farm will keep the Tamworth pig healthy and true to its breed producing superior breeding stock and a fanfare of table pork that is a genuine delicacy.”